Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : The response schema of operations API "{0}" does not match the ARM specification.
 Please standardize the schema.

 **Description** : The operations API should have a response body schema consistent with the [contract spec](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/proxy-api-reference.md#exposing-available-operations).
-The required properties such as `isDataAction`, or `display.description`, `display.resource`, `display.operation`,`display.provider` must be included.
+The required properties such as `isDataAction`,`display.description` or `display.resource`,must be included.

 **CreatedAt**: July 13, 2020